Turaida – Bishop’s Castle Treiden

 History

-The construction of the Treiden castle began very early because in 1214.
-Initially it was called Friedland (Country of Peace), but later the name was changed to Turaida (God’s Garden).
-Probably from the very beginning it was one of the main centers of the episcopal territorial authority, to which the western part of the dominion of the Archbishopric of Riga was subject to administrative control (the eastern part was subordinated to the Kokenhausen stronghold).
-The first castle vogt, Alebrand, managing these properties, appeared in sources as early as in 1207.
+The construction of the castle began very early, in 1214, as recorded by chronicler Henry the Latvian.
+The work was to be supervised by the bishop and crusader Philipp von Ratzeburg, at the request of Bishop Albert of Riga (“transivit in Thoreidam et edificavit castellum episcopo, quod et Vredelande appellavit”).
+Initially, in addition to the name Treiden (God’s Garden), the castle was also called Friedland (Land of Peace), but over time only the first name remained.
+Probably from the very beginning it was one of the main centers of episcopal territorial power, to which the western part of the dominion of the Archbishopric of Riga was administratively subjected (the eastern part was subjected to Kokenhausen Castle).
+The first vogt managing these estates, a certain Alebrand, appeared in documents already in 1207.

-Due to its high rank, the castle was extended many times until the 16th century.
-The reason for strengthening the fortifications could also be the proximity of the order castle Segewold.
-This proximity meant that Treiden was repeatedly occupied by the Teutonic Order.
-It first took place in 1298, then in 1405, once again in 1479 and finally in 1556.
-In total, the Teutonic Knights took over castle for almost 80 years.
+Due to high rank, Treiden Castle was expanded many times until the first quarter of the 16th century in order to enlarge the living space and adapt the defense to the use of increasingly common firearms.
+The reason for strengthening the fortifications could also be the proximity of the Teutonic castle Segewold.
+This proximity meant that Treiden was repeatedly occupied by the Teutonic Knights.
+This first happened in 1298, then in 1405, again in 1479 and finally in 1556.
+In total, the Teutonic Knights occupied the castle for about 80 years.

-After the fall of the Archbishopric of Riga and the annexation of Livonia to the Polish-Lithuanian Commonwealth, the starosty functioned in the castle.
-The stronghold was also a participant in the Polish-Swedish wars, as a result of which the castle eventually came under Swedish rule in the first half of the 17th century.
-Despite the repairs carried out at that time, the stronghold was slowly losing its military significance and perhaps thanks to this it avoided total destruction during the Great Northern War.
-For most of the eighteenth century, the castle was inhabited, unfortunately in 1776 it was consumed by a fire.
-Losses and damages were so serious that reconstruction was not undertaken.
-The castle remaining in ruin was subjected to archaeological research and partial reconstruction only in the 20th century.
+After the fall of the Archbishopric of Riga and the annexation of Livonia to the Polish-Lithuanian state, a starosty operated in the castle.
+The stronghold was also a participant in the Polish-Swedish wars, as a result of which it finally came under Swedish rule in the first half of the 17th century.
+Despite the renovation carried out at that time, the castle slowly lost its military importance and perhaps thanks to this it avoided total destruction during the Great Northern War.
+It was inhabited for most of the 18th century, but unfortunately in 1776 it was destroyed by fire.
+The losses and destruction were so serious that no reconstruction was undertaken, only in 1786 a modern residential house was built on the remains of the wall in the north-eastern corner of the courtyard.
+The remaining part of the ruins was subjected to archaeological research and partial reconstruction only in the 20th century.

 Architecture